kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 11 - The success combination in business is: Do what you do better... and: do more of what you do...
 A program that prints all possible different combinations of three digits

+## Task 12 - Software is eating the World
+A program that prints all possible combinations of two two-digit numbers